ahimyary-jpg/junktee-prototype/README.md

 The Cabinet is intentionally independent of any identity or ownership credential.
 It is a device-local personal collection for saved/purchased demo pieces; payment confirmation may add an item, but no credential is issued, displayed, or required.

-RMAYD’s current approved content is limited to its supplied identity assets, `@rmayd.official`, and “Collection arriving soon” / “The first RMAYD collection will be available soon.”
-Product names, prices, sizes, inventory, photography, materials, origin, founder story, sustainability claims, and other editorial facts remain pending the approved catalog and content.
+RMAYD’s approved product catalog is now imported from `catalog/RMAYD_Product_Catalog.xlsx`.
+Product names, SAR prices, sizes, availability, descriptions, and embedded photography come from that workbook.
+The workbook’s optional details sheet is currently blank, so material, care, origin, founder story, sustainability claims, and other unapproved editorial facts remain intentionally undisclosed.

 The three supplied originals are preserved unchanged under `assets/brands/rmayd/originals/`.
 The public site loads responsive WebP derivatives so the primary logo, secondary mark, and Instagram QR remain sharp without downloading the 4500-pixel source canvases.